A degree in Music Therapy

 Music therapy students study their major instrument/voice with an internationally recognized performance faculty.
-Music therapy students also study musical improvisation, songwriting, world music, and popular music styles.
+Music therapy students also study musical improvisation, songwriting, world music and popular music styles.
 Students have many opportunities to participate in performance groups.
 These include a top ranked orchestra, bands and choirs.
-In addition, ASU School of Music has ethnomusicology ensembles including African Drumming, Javanese Gamelan, Mariachi and Steel Pan.
+In addition, the School of Music, Dance and Theatre has ethnomusicology ensembles including African Drumming, Javanese Gamelan, Mariachi and Steel Pan.

-What is Music Therapy?
-Music Therapy is a health care and special education profession where engagement in active and receptive music making within the context of a therapeutic relationship helps a client achieve non–musical, therapeutic goals.
-Music therapy takes place in numerous clinical settings, such as clinics, client homes, schools, hospitals, long-term care facilities, psychiatric settings, hospice care units, and corrections centers.
+Music therapy is a health care and special education profession where engagement in active and receptive music making within the context of a therapeutic relationship helps a client achieve non–musical, therapeutic goals.
+Music therapy takes place in numerous clinical settings, such as clinics, client homes, schools, hospitals, long-term care facilities, psychiatric settings, hospice care units and corrections centers.

-Who is a Music Therapist?
-A music therapist is a credentialed (board certified), professional therapist who has earned a music therapy degree and completed a 1200-hour internship in addition to being a trained and competent musician.
+A music therapist is a credentialed (board certified), professional therapist who has earned a music therapy degree and completed a 1,200-hour internship in addition to being a trained and competent musician.
 Music therapists mainly work within clinical settings in the medical, educational, institutional or community-based context as either an employee or as a private practitioner.
-ASU’s music therapy program is designed to effectively progress each student in his or her development towards participating in a music therapy internship and preparing for the board certification exam.
+ASU’s Music Therapy program is designed to effectively progress each student in his or her development toward participating in a music therapy internship and preparing for the board certification exam.

-What type of clients does a Music Therapist work with?
 Music therapists work with a wide array of client groups including, but not limited to, children and adults with special needs, individuals with various disabilities, traumatic brain injury patients, older adults with dementia related challenges, and individuals with substance abuse disorders as well as mental and psychiatric disorders.
-There is also a growing need for music therapists to work in Community Building and Wellness programs that focus on inclusion through interactive musical performances, reduction of stress, and development of creative collaborations within diverse communities.
+There is also a growing need for music therapists to work in community building and wellness programs that focus on inclusion through interactive musical performances, reduction of stress and development of creative collaborations within diverse communities.